rust-lang/book/nostarch/chapter05.md

 Listing 5-10: Defining a `Rectangle` struct

-Here we’ve defined a struct and named it `Rectangle`.
+Here, we’ve defined a struct and named it `Rectangle`.
 Inside the curly brackets, we defined the fields as `width` and `height`, both of which have type `u32`.
 Then, in `main`, we created a particular instance of `Rectangle` that has a width of `30` and a height of `50`.